moyosolaa/picsible/README.md

-# Picsible
+# Picsible Test

-Picsible is a Flutter-based mobile application that allows users to capture, select, and edit images with various enhancement features.
+This is a test by Picsible to build a Flutter-based mobile application that allows users to capture, select, and edit images with various enhancement features.
 The app provides a clean, intuitive interface for image manipulation with iOS-style design elements.

+💡 **Pro Tip**: Try long-pressing or double-tapping the "Select Image" button to unlock additional editing features!
+These gestures reveal advanced tools for professional-grade image enhancements and creative filters.

 ## Features